MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/css/index.md

 <!-- ====================================================================== -->
-## Debugging media queries
+## Debug media queries

 CSS [media queries](https://developer.mozilla.org/docs/Web/CSS/Media_Queries/Using_media_queries) are a way to make your website react to changes in the configuration settings for each user.
 The most common use case is to give your page a different CSS layout depending on the dimensions of the viewport.

 Using separate layouts allows for a one-column layout for mobile devices and multi-column layouts when there's more screen real estate available.

-Use the following steps to debug or test the media queries that you defined in your CSS.
+To debug or test the media queries that you defined in your CSS:

 1. Open the [CSS Examples](https://microsoftedge.github.io/Demos/devtools-css-get-started/) demo page in a new window or tab.